Circumpolar constellations are constellations that never set below the horizon when seen from a particular location on

 Northern circumpolar constellations

 Three of these constellations are very easy to find in the night sky because they are dominated by familiar asterisms, formed by their brightest stars.
 Ursa Major, the largest of all northern constellations, is known for (and sometimes confused with) the Big Dipper, the smaller Ursa Minor contains the slightly fainter Little Dipper, and Cassiopeia is easily recognized for its prominent W shape.

 Draco is the large serpentine constellation wrapped around the much smaller Ursa Minor, with the dragon’s tail found between the two bear constellations and its head pointing toward Hercules.
 Draco represents Ladon, the dragon that guarded the golden apples on Mount Atlas and was killed by Heracles as part of his 12 labours.
 The constellation is not particularly prominent despite being one of the largest.

 Cepheus, representing Cassiopeia’s husband and Andromeda’s father in Greek mythology, is found between Cassiopeia, Draco and Ursa Minor.
 It is the 27th largest constellation, only slightly smaller than Orion, and known for its variable stars.
-However, its brightest star Alderamin, or Alpha Cephei, comes in only 89th on list of the brightest stars.
+However, its brightest star Alderamin, or Alpha Cephei, comes in only 89th on the list of the brightest stars.

 Southern circumpolar constellations